Saratoga Dermatology and Medical Spa

 Laser Vein Removal

-We can also treat spider and some varicose veins with laser procedures.
+We can also treat spider veins and some varicose veins with medical lasers such as the Vbeam laser we use for skin rejuvenation.
 Lasers typically treat small to medium-sized veins, including those that occur on the face.
 If you have facial spider veins (also called telangiectasias), we protect your eyes before beginning the treatment.

 The most advanced treatment for larger varicose veins is called endovenous laser treatment (EVLT), which involves threading a laser fiber through a thin tube and into the vein.
 This is a breakthrough procedure that has essentially replaced the more complicated and painful vein stripping treatment that was used in the past to remove varicose veins.